julython/julython.org/README.rst

 and jobs which get in the way.
 Having a month set aside where we all get together and write code will allow us to rely on each other to keep us on track towards our goals.
-There will also be a little bit of healthy competition and public flogging to encourge everyone to finish.
+There will also be a little bit of healthy competition and public flogging to encourage everyone to finish.

 Goals